AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-notifications.md

 author: Courtney,Becky
 feature: Workfront Integrations and Apps, Digital Content and Documents
 ---
-# Manage [!DNL Adobe Workfront] notifications in Adobe Creative Cloud
+# Manage [!DNL Adobe Workfront] notifications from Adobe Creative Cloud

 You can receive notifications in the Adobe Creative Cloud from [!DNL Adobe Workfront] about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.